 So these five steps will guide you to the creation of a store that converts more shoppers to buyers, will earn you more repeat business, and more referrals.

 Step 1 – Know thy customer

-I cannot emphasis how important this is to the success of your online store.
+I cannot emphasize how important this is to the success of your online store.
 What surprises me is how few store owners bother to make this effort.
 Early in your business plan, you should have created customer avatars, also known as personas.
 These are detailed profiles of fake people that represent the different types of customers you expect to sell to.
 It included demographics, where they likely work, do they have children, are they married, where do they hang out (even online), and most importantly – pain points.
 These are the “problems” your products solve.

 Your personas give you the information you need to identify the policies, merchandising, and messaging for your site.
 They also help you plan out your marketing campaigns.
 You customer avatars also help you develop a clear value proposition.
 I speak about the need for a “Unique Value Proposition” often.
 Your UVP is the reason why someone should buy what you offer from you.
 This is what you offer that makes you a better bet than Amazon!